MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 * [CompactDensity](https://docs.microsoft.com/en-us/windows/uwp/design/style/spacing) :
 Compact mode enable developers to create comfortable experiences for any number of scenarios.
 Simply by adding a resource dictionary your application can fit on average ~33% more UI.

+* Shadows applied to new set of controls :
+Shadow is one way a user perceives elevation.
+Light above an elevated object creates a shadow on the surface below.
+The higher the object, the larger and softer the shadow becomes.
+Elevated objects in your UI don’t need to have shadows, but they help create the appearance of elevation.

 ### Microsoft.UI.Xaml 2.1.190218001-prerelease